borntofrappe/game-development/03 Match Three/Prep/Swap 2/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Match Three — Final`.

-Tween the position of the tiles.

 ## Board

-To smoothly change the position of the tiles, it's necessary to have two dedicated fields describing the `x` and `y` coordinate.
+To smoothly change the position of the tiles, it is necessary to have two dedicated fields describing the `x` and `y` coordinate.

-The table is updated to include the values.
+The table for the individual tiles is updated to include the coordinates.

 ```lua
 {